101 Serve Local Ideas

 No Sale Yard Sale ($))

-- Members gather clothing, household goods, furniture, etc. during September
+- Members gather clothing, household goods, furniture, etc. the month before

 - Items are offered to the public free of charge